broadinstitute/BARD/README.md

 cp $BARD_CHECKOUT/sample_configs/dataExport/dataExport-production-config.groovy ~/.grails/dataExport
 ```

-Edit the files in ~/.grails/BARD and ~/.grails/dataExport replacing the following text with values for:
+Edit the file in ~/.grails/BARD replacing the following text with values for:
 * DATABASE_HOST - The host the oracle database is running on
 * DATABASE_SID - The oracle SID on that host to connect to
 * USERNAME - The oracle user within the database which will hold the data for BARD